-President Trump has landed in Beijing for a two-day summit with Chinese leader Xi Jinping that’s expected to touch on trade, technology, and Taiwan.
-The war in Iran—which sells 90% of its crude oil to China and whose foreign minister visited Beijing himself last week—will loom large, too.
+President Trump is in Beijing for a two-day summit with Chinese leader Xi Jinping that’s covering trade, technology, and Taiwan.
+The war in Iran—which sells 90% of its crude oil to China and whose foreign minister visited Beijing himself last week—looms large, too.

-The talks, which will begin Wednesday night Eastern time, arrive as tensions between Washington and Beijing continue over a range of topics that both governments increasingly treat as national-security issues: export controls, financial flows, shipping networks, artificial intelligence, sanctions enforcement, and supply chains.
+The talks, which began Wednesday night Eastern time, arrive as tensions between Washington and Beijing continue over a range of topics that both governments increasingly treat as national-security issues: export controls, financial flows, shipping networks, artificial intelligence, sanctions enforcement, and supply chains.

-The talks, which will begin Wednesday night Eastern time, arrive as tensions between Washington and Beijing continue over a range of topics that both governments increasingly treat as national-security issues: export controls, financial flows, shipping networks, artificial intelligence, sanctions enforcement, and supply chains.
+The talks, which began Wednesday night Eastern time, arrive as tensions between Washington and Beijing continue over a range of topics that both governments increasingly treat as national-security issues: export controls, financial flows, shipping networks, artificial intelligence, sanctions enforcement, and supply chains.

 President Trump and the U.S. delegation arrives in Beijing.
-Talks are set begin Wednesday night Eastern time.
+Talks began Wednesday night Eastern time.
 (Alex Wong/Getty Images)

 Whatever is agreed (or not), the meeting is poised to set the terms of the world's most consequential economic relationship for at least the year ahead.

-Here are four topics to know ahead of the summit—and what The Brief has been tracking on each front.
+Here are four topics to know for the summit—and what The Brief has been tracking on each front.

 The deal included a parallel understanding allowing continued Chinese rare earth exports to the U.S. Semiconductor controls and rare earths, which manufacturers need for everything from smartphones to defense technologies, are expected to be part of discussions now on extending the broader trade deal.